brooks-code/WSL-VHDX-Compact/README.md

 - If there is a lot of compacting ahead, **the script might take a while to execute**.

 >[!WARNING]
-> As always when dealing with important data: be sure to always have backups.
+> As always when dealing with important data: make sure to have backups!

 ## Compatibility